33z33/Cyber-Security/Basic.md

 The exchange of public keys before the symmetric encryption channel is established is facilitated by X.509 certificates and CA, only those public keys that have been signed by a Certificate Authority and bound to a certificate are considered acceptable for use online.

+In broad terms, we can classify the use of **public-key cryptosystems** into three categories:

+- ■ Encryption/decryption: The sender encrypts a message with the recipient’s public key, and the recipient decrypts the message with the recipient’s private key.
+- ■ Digital signature: The sender “signs” a message with its private key.
+Signing is achieved by a cryptographic algorithm applied to the message or to a small block of data that is a function of the message.

+- ■ Key exchange: Two sides cooperate to exchange a session key, which is a secret key for symmetric encryption generated for use for a particular transaction (or session) and valid for a short period of time.
+Several different approaches are possible, involving the private key(s) of one or both parties/

+Some algorithms are suitable for all three applications, whereas others can be used only for one or two of these applications.
+Eg, `RSA` and `Elliptic Curve` encryption algorithms are suitable for all three applications, whereas `DSS` is suitable in only Digital Signature application.